codebyalisher/Additional_learningd_things/README.md

   - Use dependency injection if needed

 ### 7. Design Patterns
-- Apply Repository, Unit of Work, and Data Mapper where applicable
+- Apply Repository,Query Object Pattern, Unit of Work, and Data Mapper where applicable
 - Use Lazy Loading, Query Objects for abstraction

 ### 8. Query Optimization